willtemperley/swift-postgres-client/README.md

 # SwiftPostgresClient

 <p>
   <img src="https://img.shields.io/badge/swift-6-green.svg">
   <img src="https://img.shields.io/badge/os-macOS-green.svg">
   <img src="https://img.shields.io/badge/os-iOS-green.svg">
 </p>

 This project has been adapted from PostgresClientKit, with the following changes:

-- Designed to be fully asynchronous, using Swift 5.5 structured concurrency.
+- A fully asynchronous API, suitable for use in SwiftUI.
-- The network backend now uses Apple’s Network Framework, removing Kitura BlueSocket and BlueSSLService dependencies which are no longer supported.
+- The network backend now uses Apple’s Network Framework
-- Channel binding support has been enabled, significantly reducing chances of man-in-the-middle attacks.
+- Channel binding support has been enabled.
-- Non-TLS connection support has been removed in favour of the  [second alternate method](https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-SSL) of connecting.
-This relies on Application-Layer Protocol Negotiation (ALPN) managed by Apple's Network framework, to directly negotiate a secure (TLS) connection without first sending a plain-text SSLRequest.
-This reduces connection latency and mitigates exposure to [CVE-2024-10977](https://www.postgresql.org/support/security/CVE-2024-10977/) and [CVE-2021-23222](https://www.postgresql.org/support/security/CVE-2021-23222/).
-- All requests and responses are now sendable structs instead of classes.
-- When using extended query mode, queries execute on named portals instead of the default portal.
-- Tests have been migrated from XCTest to Swift Testing.
+- Uses Application-Layer Protocol Negotiation (ALPN) instead of plain-text SSL upgrade requests.

 ## Features

 - **Fully concurrent, asynchronous API.**  Queries can execute off the main thread, essential in modern frameworks like SwiftUI.
 Query results are exposed as `AsyncSequence`s and server notifications can be subscribed to via an `AsyncStream`.

-- **Doesn't require libpq.**  SwiftPostgresClient implements the Postgres network protocol in Swift, so it does not require `libpq`.
+- **Pure Swift with zero dependencies.**  SwiftPostgresClient implements the Postgres network protocol in Swift, so it does not require `libpq`.

 - **Safe conversion between Postgres and Swift types.** Type conversion is explicit and robust.
 Conversion errors are signaled, not masked.
 These were adapted from PostgresClientKit, providing additional Swift types for dates and times to address the impedance mismatch between Postgres types and Foundation `Date`.